Salva Reina

 Salvador "Salva" Reina (born 9 April 1978) is a Spanish actor and stand-up comedian, often referred to in the industry by the nickname 'Chuki'.
 He became known for performances in television series such as Allí abajo and Sabuesos or the film Marshland.

-Biography
+Life and career

 Born in Las Palmas de Gran Canaria in 1978, he was raised in Málaga.
 He studied a degree in Sport Sciences in Granada.
 He landed his debut in a feature film with a role in Enrique García's 321 Days in Michigan, playing an inmate.
 He was cast afterwards for the Alberto Rodríguez's film Marshland in the role of Jesús, which advanced his career.

 In 2021, he was awarded the Huelva Film Festival's Premio Luz, which recognised his whole career, mainly in the scope of comedy, both in television and film.
+After meeting on the set of Todos lo hacen in 2021, he has been in a relationship with actress Kira Miró.

+He won the Goya Award for Best Supporting Actor in 2025 for his role in the period drama The 47 as Felipín, an immigrant from Málaga relocated to Barcelona.